fshowalter/movielog-archive/reviews/haunted-gold-1932.md

 I like John Wayne, but I struggled with _Haunted Gold_.

 This was the first movie produced under a six-picture contract Wayne signed with Warner Bros.
+It's a remake of _The Phantom City (1928)_.

 When Warner Bros. acquired First National Pictures a few years prior, they inherited the rights to several silent westerns starring Ken Maynard.
 These were popular, A-list productions featuring Maynard’s impressive stunt work.

 Warner Bros. sought to remake the Maynard silents with sound, recycling as much footage as possible, reshooting only the close-ups and interiors.
 All they needed was an actor who matched Maynard’s build.
 Enter Wayne.

-In this remake of _The Phantom City (1928)_, Wayne plays a cowboy investigating an abandoned mine.
+Wayne plays a cowboy investigating an abandoned mine.
 It’s a dull, talky story involving half-shares in mines, frame-ups, betrayals, and a mysterious Phantom.
 One assumes Maynard's version had more life.

 Wayne's performance is stiff and unsure, lacking even a glimpse of his signature laconic persona.